open-source-labs/SeeQR/README.md

 To get started on contributing to this project:

-1. Download and install [Postgres.app](https://postgresapp.com/)(Mac)/[PGAdmin](https://www.pgadmin.org/download)(Windows) and start it before opening up SeeQR
+1. Download and install [Postgres](https://www.postgresql.org/download/) to access SeeQR's Postgres features and/or [MySQL](https://dev.mysql.com/downloads/mysql/) to access it's MySQL features.
 2. Ensure that psql is available in the `$PATH`
-3. Ensure that a 'postgres' role exists
-     - Open a database in Postgres
-     - Use command:
-        - `SET ROLE postgres`
-4. Ensure that your Postgres instance is running on port 5432
-     - If there is currently an instance running on port 5432
-        - Open a new terminal
-        - Use command to end all:
-          - `sudo pkill -u postgres`
-        - Start Postgres instance on port 5432
-4. Download the latest version of [SeeQR](https://github.com/open-source-labs/seeqr/releases/latest)
+3. Download the latest version of [SeeQR](https://github.com/open-source-labs/seeqr/releases/latest)

 ## Built With